liflab/cornipickle-android-probe/README.md

 -Sonde                                                             {#sonde}

-   Download or clone the sources for Cornipickle from the repository using Git:
+   Download or clone the source for Cornipickle  using Git:

     git@https://bitbucket.org/chafdev/cornipickle-sonde-mobile